-- 5. In the Agents pane, select Screen Saver. - 6.
-From the storage location list, use the drop-down menu to select the location where you will save your photos for use on the Navigators (controller, CBM Flash Disk: USB drive, or Network File Storage, etc.).
+- 5 In the Agents pane, select Screen Saver. - 6 From the storage location list, use the drop-down menu to select the location where you will save your photos for use on the Navigators (controller, CBM Flash Disk: USB drive, or Network File Storage, etc.).

-- If the storage option that you want does not appear in the list, disconnect from Director and reconnect. - At any given time, only one storage location can be set as the photo Screen Saver source. - CBM Flash Disk (USB drive)-If you inserted the USB drive in the controller earlier, the CBM Flash Disk option appears in the list. - Network File Storage-If you select Network File Storage, specify where the Control4 system needs to go to copy the files.
+- If the storage option that you want does not appear in the list, disconnect from Director and reconnect. - At any given time, only one storage location can be set as the photo Screen Saver source. - Controller-If you have a controller with disk space (for example, home controller HC-500 or HC-1000), an option appears in the list (for example, home controller HC1000). - CBM Flash Disk (USB drive)-If you inserted the USB drive in the controller earlier, the CBM Flash Disk option appears in the list. - Network File Storage-If you select Network File Storage, specify where the Control4 system needs to go to copy the files.
 Click System Design and select the Network File Storage icon in the project tree (you will have to add it from the Items pane).
 In the Properties pane, type the Username, Password, and Workgroup, and then browse to the network location.
-Click Connect. - 7.
-Click the Media view, and select Screen Saver. - 8.
-Click Configure in the Screen Saver pane, set the location to copy the files to (for display in the Navigators), and click OK. - Note: If you didn't select a storage location in Step 6, an error message appears.
-Click OK, and then click Configure to set the location. - 9.
-In the Screen Saver pane, click Add.
+Click Connect. - 7 Click the Media view, and select Screen Saver. - 8 Click Configure in the Screen Saver pane, set the location to copy the files to (for display in the Navigators), and click OK.

+Note: If you didn't select a storage location in Step 6, an error message appears.
+Click OK, and then click Configure to set the location.

+9 In the Screen Saver pane, click Add.
 In the My Pictures dialog, browse to the photos you want to copy to the storage location, select them, and click Open.
 The files will be copied to the storage location you specified in Step 8, and a folder may be created for you using the Control4 name (Example: Control4 pictures).